DavisLaboratory/msImpute/README.md

 New feature : msPIP
 ---------------------

+We applied the PIP framework to a DDA dataset.The dataset consists of eight experimental condition, each with three replicates (total of 24 runs).
+Twelve non-human proteins were spiked at known concentrations into constant HEK-293 background.
+We examined proportion of missing peptides per run before and after PIP.
+The volcano plots represent data for comparing group 8 vs group 1.

 **PIP reduces the proportion of missing values substantially, almost to zero.**

 Figure: The proportion of missing peptides per sample in PASS00589 DDA dataset before and after PIP.

 <img src="https://user-images.githubusercontent.com/7257233/121839424-5c3a4380-cd1d-11eb-84fa-437a387c44f2.png" width="700px" align="center">